“This recipe needs no introduction… it’s a traditional family favourite.

 While cooking, I was thinking about the Soldier Settlers that came and settled here on Kangaroo Island at Parndana.
 Steve’s Grandfather was a soldier settler and his Dad, ‘Jongle’, has many stories to tell of life in the camp and growing up here.
 When they had a 70-year reunion, I baked over a hundred of these biscuits using this recipe for the celebrations.”

 3 tablespoons golden syrup

 2 tablespoons hot water

 - Preheat oven to 175 degrees celsius.

-- Combine flour, sugar, coconut and rolled oats in a bowl.
+- Combine oats, sugar, coconut and flour in a bowl.